sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible für Java-Entwickler" that I presented on JUG Schweiz in Luzern at 15th October 2019.
+You can find here the slides and the sample code of my talk "Ansible für Java-Entwickler" that I presented on JUG Hamburg in Hamburg at 11th June 2025.

 ## Running the Code Samples

-The code samples are tested with Ansible 2.10.8, ansible-lint 4.3.7, testinfra 3.2.0, serverspec 2.41.5 and Molecule 3.0.
+The code samples are tested with Ansible 2.18.6, ansible-lint 25.5.0, testinfra 6.0.0 and Molecule 25.5.0.

 ### Setup Test Infrastructure
 I prepare a Vagrantfile for the setup of the test infrastructure.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 Then follow these steps: